 2. Build Higher Converting Audiences

 Your online ads live and die by the audiences they target.
-So if you want to attract more quality leads, make sure you’re flaunting to the right audience.
+So if you want to attract more quality leads with Facebook Ads, make sure you’re flaunting to the right audience.

 This means making sure what you’re offering aligns with what they want.